 Though a motorcycle endorsement (M) on your driver’s license or an instructional permit is not required to take the class, one is required, by law, to ride your motorcycle/scooter to and from class.

 Please arrive 15 minutes early.
 You must be on time for class to continue the course.
+All eRider® courses meet on the riding range.
 Bring snacks and beverages.
 Water will be available.
 Course end times are approximate and may vary due to weather or other circumstances.
 Please allow extra time when scheduling for childcare, work or other commitments around your course.

 You must come prepared to ride with the following riding gear (no exceptions!):